BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 ## Heidegger and the Nazis

-Martin Heidegger was deeply influenced by his teacher Edmund Husserl, the founder of *phenomenology*.
-Heidegger believed that to truly understand an entity, one must investigate its Being---not through abstract theorization, but by attending to how it shows itself in lived experience.

->Before words, before expressions, always the phenomena first, and then the concepts! -- Martin Heidegger

-This phenomenological approach emphasizes pre-reflective activity: the way we engage with the world before we conceptualize it.
-For Heidegger, philosophy had too long forced beings into rigid metaphysical categories.
-He sought a return to the phenomena themselves---to what is disclosed in practice and use, rather than detached theorization.

-However, before we go further, it is essential to address the deeply troubling aspect of Heidegger's legacy: his involvement with *National Socialism*.
+Before we go further, it is essential to address the deeply troubling aspect of Heidegger's legacy: his involvement with *National Socialism*.
 Heidegger joined the Nazi Party in 1933 and served briefly as rector of Freiburg University, where he publicly endorsed Hitler and Nazism.
 His inaugural rectoral address spoke of the "inner truth and greatness of this movement."
 He used his position to marginalize colleagues---including those of Jewish descent---though in other instances, he also aided some students in avoiding persecution.
 These contradictions do not cancel each other out; rather, they complicate an already fraught ethical record.

 Most disturbing is that Heidegger never clearly renounced his Nazi affiliation.
 Even after the war, in his writings and interviews, he offered evasions rather than apologies---even as his mentor, Edmund Husserl, and his student and former lover, Hannah Arendt, were Jewish.
 In posthumously published texts, including the Black Notebooks, Heidegger voiced conspiratorial and anti-Semitic ideas, deepening the concern that his political views were not incidental but intertwined with his ontology.